graphcore/examples/applications/popart/resnet/README.md

 `--batch-size` the batch size.
 Must be a multiple of num-ipus

+`--replication-factor` specifies the number of replicas to execute in parallel.
+The number of samples processed on each ipu will be
+(batch-size / replication-factor).
+Note that the number of ipus must be a multiple of the replication factor.

 `--num-ipus` the number of ipus to use.
-The graph will be replicated on each ipu and executed in parallel.
-The number of samples processed on each ipu will be (batch-size / num-ipus).

 `--no-prng` disables stochastic rounding.